matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

       (sequence (filter pred) coll)))
 ```

-So this is the final example of filter returning a transducer.
+So this is the final example of "filter" returning a transducer.
 It
 takes a predicate and returns us a step modifying function, which
 takes a reducing function, which presumably has these three arities,
 and defines a function with three arities.